MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/1. Implementing Storage Solutions in Microsoft Azure/Implementing a Cloud Data Warehouse in Microsoft Azure Synapse Analytics.md

 <p> At the bottom of the picture is the Azure storage where the data is keept.
 It is seperate from the compute power that will cost the most of money </p>

 <b> Implementing Data Distribution for a SQL Data Warehouse </b> </p>
 <p> When SQL Analytics runs a query, the work is divided into 60 smaller queries that run in parallel.
 Each of the 60 smaller queries runs on one of the data distributions.
-Each Compute node manages one or more of the 60 distributions.
+Each Compute Node manages one or more of the 60 distributions.
 A SQL pool with maximum compute resources has one distribution per Compute node.
 A SQL pool with minimum compute resources has all the distributions on one compute node.
   </p>

 <p> Three types of distributions.</p>